appsfire/Appsfire-custom-event-adaptors/iOS/AppsfireSDK-admob/README.md

 4. You should be good to go after these steps.
 To make sure, you can **run** the AdMob Mediation Demo project with you AdMob interstitial Unit Id and see a test interstitial.

+**Note**: Please make sure to only allocate one interstitial at a time, otherwise you can end up having less events reported to AdMob.

 ##Release Notes

 **1.3**